simonoxen/plastimatch/doc/sphinx/registration_command_file_reference.rst

      - 1.0
      - float
      - Relative contribution of landmark distance in cost function
+   * - lbfgsb_mmax
+     - bspline+any+plastimatch
+     - (AUTO)
+     - integer
+     - Maximum number of histories retained by the lbfgsb optimizer.
    * - mattes_fixed_minVal, mattes_fixed_maxVal
      - bspline+any+itk
      - 0